 Asian Pacific Heritage Month Celebration Ideas

 First, it is important to recognize and celebrate all diverse groups including Asian and Pacific Islanders in any classroom, including your Spanish class.
-You probably already celebrate Hispanic Heritage Month & Black History Month.
+You probably already include a lot of culture, learn about Spanish-speaking countries, and celebrate Hispanic Heritage Month & Black History Month.
 But, it is also important to recognize Indigenous Peoples, LGBTQIA, and AAPI.
-Here are some AAPI Heritage Month Ideas, including the connection to people of Asian-Latinx decent, as well as Asian-Latinx lesson plan ideas from Sien Park and Christina Toro.
+Here are some AAPI Heritage Month Ideas, including the connection to people of Asian-Latinx descent, as well as Asian-Latinx lesson plan ideas from Sien Park and Christina Toro.

 What does it mean to be Asian-Latinx?